Key Takeaways

 If you were in an accident and didn't see a doctor right away, it's not too late.
 Go now.
 Explain what happened and describe your symptoms.

-Keep records of everything—your doctor visits, your symptoms, how the injury affects your daily life.
-Write things down so you don't forget.
-This kind of contemporaneous documentation — a daily pain journal, notes about what activities you can no longer do, records of how the injury disrupts your sleep or work — becomes powerful evidence later.
-Juries respond to specific, documented details far more than vague claims of ongoing pain.
+Keep records of everything - your doctor visits, your symptoms, and how the injury affects your daily life.
+Write things down so you do not forget.
+Contemporaneous documentation, such as a daily pain journal, notes about limited activities, and records of sleep or work disruption, can make the timeline more concrete than vague claims of ongoing pain.

 And if your injuries are affecting your ability to work, take care of yourself, or live your normal life, talk to a lawyer.
 The insurance company has people working to minimize your claim.
 You should have someone working for you.